paultechguy/WinService.NetCore/README.md

 **Requirements:** Visual Studio 2022 with .NET Core 6

-This project was created to make spinning up new Windows Services simple.
-The intention was to keep things as simple, but still provide a few basic needs for running a service.
+This project was created to make spinning up new Windows Services fairly easy.
+The intention was to keep things simple, but still provide some of the basics that a servicie would require.

 The basic needs included in this Windows Service project are:

-1. Normal Windows Service (long-running and support the Windows *sc* commands)
+1. Normal Windows Service (long-running and support for the Windows *sc* commands)
 2. Console support exists so things also run in a console window
-3. Logging support exists using Serilog (default is file-based)
+3. Logging support exists using Serilog (default is console and file)
 4. Email support exists, assuming you have access to an SMTP server (e.g. gmail)

 Yea, I know...you are wondering why there is no database support.
 It was very intentional to leave this out since there are several databases and database frameworks that exist.
-I didn't want to complicate this starter project.
+I didn't want to complicate this starter project and get into a *religious* discussion.

 Things should work right out-of-the-box.
 You can build the solution and run the app in a console window, or install and run it as a service.
-See **Customize the Service** for making the service do your own magical stuff.
+See **Customize the Service** for making the service do your own magic tricks.

 ## Customize the Service
 I suggest that before you begin customizing the code, you give things a test drive using the out-of-the-box